append-at/datecapture/README.md

 }
 ```

-> Note that it returns `startDate`, `endDate`, and `unit` instead of single `Date` object.
-Since this module is originally designed for calendar apps, it's more convenient to have a start and end date for an event.
-If you want to use a single instance, just take `startDate`.
+> Note that it returns `startDate`, `endDate`, and `unit` instead of a single `Date` object.
+Since this module was originally designed for calendar apps, having a start and end date for an event is more convenient.
+If you want to use a single instance, take `startDate`.

 If date is not found, it returns `undefined`.